Baralga/backend/README.md

 #### Administration

-Users are stored in the database in the table `users` and the user role in the table `authorities`.
+Users are stored in the database in the table `users` and the account role in the table `authorities`.
 Users can be created using the following sql statements.

 ```mysql-sql